Beauty and the Universe Meet in Circe Irasema’s Unique Wooden Art Sculptures

 Advertisement – Continue Reading Below

-Because eyeshadow and blush powders are fragile—anyone who’s dropped a makeup compact knows—they demand extra care.
-For Irasema, this delicate quality becomes symbolic.
-It connects with everyday life, emotions, and feminine experiences, rather than academic or elite views of art.
-She challenges the idea that makeup and fashion are superficial, showing instead how they hold deep cultural and emotional meaning.
+The fragile nature of makeup plays a big role here.
+Anyone who’s ever dropped a compact knows how easily eyeshadow and blush powders can shatter.
+For Irasema, that fragility becomes symbolic.
+It connects with everyday emotions, identity, and feminine experiences, instead of just following academic or elite ideas of painting.
+She challenges the idea that fashion and makeup are shallow, showing how they carry deep cultural meaning and emotional weight.

 Irasema is currently preparing for a solo exhibition at Carrillo Gil Art Museum and creating works for Art Basel Miami.
 Follow her practice on Instagram.